 Church of Jesus and Saints Ambrose and Andrew, Genoa

-There are frescoes by Giovanni Battista Carlone in the nave and dome.
-On the main altar are the following paintings: the Circumcision by Peter Rubens, the Massacre of the Innocents by Giovanni Battista Merano, and the Flight into Egypt by Domenico Piola.
-There are statues of Peter and Paul by Giuseppe Carlone.
+Cross the threshold, and your eyes are immediately pulled upward.
+The nave and dome are alive with frescoes by Giovanni Battista Carlone.
+At the main altar, things get serious: a Circumcision by Rubens himself, a Massacre of the Innocents by Giovanni Battista Merano, and a Flight into Egypt by Domenico Piola.
+Guarding the space are statues of Saints Peter and Paul by Giuseppe Carlone.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Genoa.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.